holisticon/ranked/README.md

 ### Components and project structure

 We came up with the following components and project structure for our application.
+The application is separated into `frontend`, `backend` and `test` modules.

+- The `test/h2` is a h2 instance used during development.
+It provides a in-memory database which can be connected to using the tcp-socket.
-- The `application` is a component responsible for launching the entire application.
+- The `backend/application` is a component responsible for launching the entire application.
 It has dependencies to all other components and works as a packaging module for SpringBoot.
-- The `h2` is a h2 instance used during development.
-It provides a in-memory database which can be connected to using the tcp-socket.
+- The `backend/axon` component contains additional code required for AxonFramework.
-- The `command` component contains the core/command part of the CQRS application.
+- The `backend/command` component contains the core/command part of the CQRS application.
 It holds the aggregates and the commands and uses AxonFramework.
-- The `axon` component contains additional code required for AxonFramework.
-- The `model` component contains the value objects (Player, Team, etc) and the Event-Objects since they are shared between the `command` and the View-components.
+- The `backend/model` component contains the value objects (Player, Team, etc) and the Event-Objects since they are shared between the `command` and the View-components.
+- The `backend/properties` component holding the properties definition for the entire project.
 - There are a bunch of View-Components, each responsible for a specific use case.
 The views have no persistence and act as tracking event processors on the stream of events stored in teh event store of the application.
-  - The `wall-view` component is displaying the information about played matches.
+  - The `backend/view/wall-view` component is displaying the information about played matches.
 It is comparable with the facebook wall displaying news.
-  - The `leaderboard-view` component is calculating the best players and displays those.
+  - The `backend/view/leaderboard-view` component is calculating the best players and displays those.
-  - The `player-view` component encapsulates information about players available in the system.
+  - The `backend/view/player-view` component encapsulates information about players available in the system.
 - The `frontend` component contains the ReactJS single page application.
 Its build process is based on `npm` and `webpack` and is integrated into the
 Apache Maven component build.
 If you want to skip the frontend build, please use the following command: